ibtj21/ETL_Extract_HanaGashaw_670555/README.md

 ## Project Description

-This project demonstrates a simple **ETL (Extract, Transform, Load)** pipeline focusing on **full** and **incremental** data extraction techniques.
+This project demonstrates a simple **ETL (Extract, Transform, Load)** pipeline focusing on **full** and **incremental** data extraction and transformation techniques.
 It uses simulated hospital admissions data to illustrate how to efficiently extract updated records based on a timestamp checkpoint.

 ---

 ## Objective

 - Generate sample hospital admissions data spanning multiple days.
 - Implement a **full extraction** process to load all data.
 - Implement an **incremental extraction** process that only pulls data updated since the last extraction timestamp.
 - Maintain and update a checkpoint to keep track of the last extraction time.
+- Apply at least three transformation techniques to both full and incremental datasets to prepare them for analysis.

 ---